 Since Pope Paul VI in 1966, there have been four popes: John Paul I, John Paul II, and Benedict XVI, and Francis (I).

-Though various Catholics believe that the list was divinely inspired, and this also seems to be the position of the Protestant prophetic writer Hal Lindsey, many (including this author) do not believe that the list was from God.
+Though various Roman Catholics believe that the list was divinely inspired, and this also seems to have been the position of the Protestant prophetic writer Hal Lindsey, many (including this author) do not believe that the list was from God.
 Many make light of the list for a variety of reasons.

 Even the expression “malarkey” seems to have originated as a derivative of the word Malachy, possibly because of how some viewed Malachy’s writings.
 Malarkey signifies worthlessness.